 The crosswalk tables make it possible to transcode encoded data to the codes of another version of the classification.
 Crosswalk tables thus support the continuation of statistical surveys across a version change (timelines).

-DIMDI provides ICD crosswalk tables between different versions of ICD-10-GM (SGB-V), between ICD-10-WHO versions and a crosswalk table between ICD-9-WHO 6.0 and ICD-10-WHO 1.3 revisions.
+BfArM provides ICD crosswalk tables between different versions of ICD-10-GM (SGB-V), between ICD-10-WHO versions and a crosswalk table between ICD-9-WHO 6.0 and ICD-10-WHO 1.3 revisions.
 The crosswalk tables are available from Downloads classifications in the subfolder for the respective target version.
-Files liable for fees are available from the DIMDI Webshop.

 The crosswalk tables consist of three lists:

 - list of (old) codes of the source version with associated class titles (in German language)

 - list of (new) codes of the target version with associated class titles (in German language)

 - list of paired source and target codes

 In addition to the code pairs "old code" - "new code", there are also two further columns with information whether the crosswalk from old to new or vice versa can be done automatically or has to be performed manually.
 The latter is the case, for example, if code differentiation has resulted in more than one target code being available for a source code.

 The crosswalk from ICD-9-WHO to ICD-10-WHO is done with the help of the crosswalk table between ICD-9-WHO 6.0 and ICD-10-WHO 1.3, available from Downloads classifications in the folder for the target version 1.3 of ICD-10-WHO.

 There is no crosswalk from ICD-9 to the SGB-V version of ICD-10.